AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 * Draw +1 Reward: mark a cell as a +1 Reward cell by clicking on the cell. +1 Reward cell will be marked as a green cell.
 * Draw -1 Reward: mark a cell as a -1 Reward cell by clicking on the cell. -1 Reward cell will be marked as a red cell.
 * Draw wall: mark a cell as a wall by clicking on the cell.
-The robot will not be able to enter a wall cell.
+The robot will not be able to enter a wall cell i.e. for cells adjacent to the wall, there are no actions going into a wall.
 A wall cell will be marked as a grey cell.
 * Mark Terminal States: mark a cell as a terminal state by clicking on the cell.
 The robot will stop moving and the episode is ended when the robot enters a terminal state.
 The terminal state will be marked by a small square.
 * Erase: reset the cell to a blank one.
 * Set Start Position: click a cell to change the start position which is marked by a yellow dot.

 #### Board selection

-We have made a pre-defined
+Once you make your board you can save it.
+We also have a few selection of pre-defined boards/grids which you can experiment on.

 * Next: select the next board.
 * Prev: select the previous board.